 A chance for students to learn more about our individual instruments.
 We also provide a violin suitable for pupils to try out and can bring a full size keyboard if required.

 Our conducting always proves popular with both mainstream and SEN schools.
-Students get to control how fast or slow we play to a variety of different music by using just one arm.
+Students get to control how fast or slow we play to a variety of different music.

 A range of musical games (some quite energetic!) aimed at focusing attention by following a musical leader, whether it be one of us or a student.